Tax Management India. Com

 X X X X Extracts X X X X

-..... the abolition of such last mentioned Courts.
+..... time of the abolition of such last mentioned Courts.
 35. It is the second clause that is material for the present purpose.
 Each High Court, it says, shall have the jurisdiction and power vested in the abolished Courts at the time of their abolition.
 It is this provision that Sir C. P. Ramaswami Aiyar invokes in his favour.
 By virtue of it the High Court inherits the jurisdiction of the Supreme Court, but if the power contended for was not possessed by the Supreme Court itself, this clause cannot avail the applicant.
-36. Having regard to the opening words of the clause referred to, the question arises: Have the Letters Patent otherwise directed ?
+36. Having regard to the opening words of the clause referred to, the question arises: Have the Letters Patent "otherwise directed" ?
 Far from it; they contain, in fact, no provision corresponding to clause 8 of the Charter of 1800.
 The High Court, therefore, derives its power to issue prerogative writs, not from any express clause in the Charter, but from Section 9 of the Act, which preserves intact the powers of the abolished Courts.
 It follows, therefore, that the Letters Patent have not enlarged the jurisdiction of the High Court in certiorari.
-I may refer to the dictum of Mr. Justice Kernan that the provision relating to the exemption of the Governor and Members of .....
+I may refer to the dictum of Mr. Justice Kernan that the provision relating to the exemption of the Governor a .....

 X X X X Extracts X X X X